Board Fact Sheet

 - Does the Board of Directors have an outside lead director?

-Thomas Hoaglin is our Lead Director.
-The Lead Director reviews the schedule of Board and Committee meetings and the agenda for each Board meeting and requests changes as he deems appropriate.
+Sara Martinez Tucker is our Lead Director.
+The Lead Director reviews the schedule of Board and Committee meetings and the agenda for each Board meeting and requests changes as they deem appropriate.
 The Lead Director chairs and has the authority to call and schedule Executive Sessions.

 - What does AEP look for when nominating a new director?